AkshathaHolla91/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 2. Final Model Architecture

-The final model architecture consisted of the NVIDIA model with 5 layers of  convolution with 5x5 filter sizes for the first 2 layers and 3x3 for the next 3 layers and depths between 24 and 64.It is followed by a flattening layer and has 4 fully connected (Dense)layers and uses RELU activation for its layers.
+The final model architecture consisted of the NVIDIA model with 5 layers of  convolution with 5x5 filter sizes for the first 2 layers and 3x3 for the next 3 layers and depths between 24 and 64.
+It is followed by a flattening layer and has 4 fully connected (Dense)layers and uses RELU activation for its layers.There are also 2 Dropout layers after the first 2 fully connected layers with dropout probabilities of 0.4 and 0.6 each to reduce the effects of overfitting in the model.

 Here is a screenshot  visualizing  the architecture